A city break in Barcelona never disappoints. A great setting, good weather, fantastic food and lots to see and do… Read more

 For evening entertainment, the nightlife in Barcelona is legendary.
 There is a huge range of nightclubs and bars, as well as a fantastic selection of restaurants serving everything from traditional Spanish cuisine to international dishes.

-Get on the train at the Aeropuerto station and hop off at the Metro Underground stations of Barcelona Sants, Passeig de Gracia or Clot, from where you can connect to most of the central areas.
+Getting into the city from Barcelona’s El Prat Airport is easy.
+Step on to the train at the airport station and hop off at the Metro Underground stations of Barcelona Sants, Passeig de Gracia or Clot, from where you can connect to most of the central areas.

 Alternatively, take one of the regular and express buses that run from the airport and stop at a couple of central places, or take an official taxi from the airport rank and pay around 20 euros to get into central Barcelona, though be aware that traffic can extend your journey at peak times.